 WhatsApp is a perfect messaging and communicating tool for B2C businesses looking to connect with their clients from the comfort of their smartphones.
 It’s not just easy but a really popular tool.

-Although WhatsApp makes it incredibly effortless for you to contact and manage your leads and clients anytime you want, improving your sales and customer relationships still depends on what kind of message you approach your clients with.
+That being said, improving your sales and customer relationships still depends on what kind of message you approach your clients with.
 A message is effective when it’s sent at the right time and with the right combination of words.

 Speaking of effective messages, the introduction message is the most crucial of them all.
 It determines if your leads will open your message and respond to it or ignore it.